 VOG’s 300 organic fruit growers dispense with chemical fertilisers and fungicides, replacing them with natural energy, which is particularly important for preserving and protecting the ecological balance of orchards.

-In order to guarantee this quality over time, organic fruit growing must comply with strict guidelines such as, for example, EEC Regulation No. 834/2007 or the Consortium’s even more restrictive guidelines.
+In order to guarantee this quality over time, organic fruit growing must comply with strict guidelines such as, for example, EEC Regulation No. 834/2007.
 Independent state and IFOAM-accredited inspectors ensure compliance with these guidelines, since this is the only way to achieve the best results in the long term, with products from authentic organic cultivation that meet the highest standards.